akiver/cs-demo-manager/README.md

 This is a C#-Library that makes reading CS:GO-Demos and analyzing them easier.

 ##Correctness
 This is the most accurate implementation I know of.
-This is because I worked
+This is because I worked with Valve while creating this.

 ##Usage
 Include the DemoInfo-Project.
 You can then can create an instance of the ``DemoParser``-Class.